aabee-tech/gptize/README.md

 **GPTize** is a tool for merging the contents of project files into a single text document.
 It is specifically designed to create datasets that can be loaded into ChatGPT for analysis or training.
 I, [Aleksei Svetlov](https://www.linkedin.com/in/svetlovtech/), created this tool because I was tired of copying file contents and paths to make GPT understand the context of my project.
 With GPTize, this process is now automated and streamlined.

 ## Features
+- **Clipboard functionality**: The combined content of project files is automatically copied to the clipboard after generation using `pyperclip`.
+- **Custom output file naming**: Output file names now include the project name along with the date and time for better traceability.
-- Exception handling for files based on `.gitignore` (including custom `.gptignore`).
+- **Exception handling for files based on `.gitignore`** (including custom `.gptignore`).
-- Support for specifying a target directory with repository root `.gitignore`.
+- **Support for specifying a target directory with repository root `.gitignore`**.
-- Support for various encodings when reading files.
+- **Support for various encodings when reading files**.
-- Customizable output file naming based on the input file or directory name.
+- **Customizable output file naming** based on the input file or directory name.
-- Report generation including all processed files.
+- **Report generation including all processed files**.
-- Enhanced limit checks for file size and token count, with warnings logged instead of errors raised when limits are exceeded.
+- **Enhanced limit checks for file size and token count**, with warnings logged instead of errors raised when limits are exceeded.

 ## Installation
 To install GPTize, simply use pip: